Pythagora-io/gpt-pilot/README.md

 This is basically the same as `step` but during the actual development process.
 If you want to play around with gpt-pilot, this is likely the flag you will often use.
 <br>

-Erase all development steps previously done and continue working on an existing app from start of development
+Erase all development steps previously done and continue working on an existing app from start of development.

 ```bash
 python main.py app_id=<ID_OF_THE_APP> skip_until_dev_step=0